amberhra/amberhra/README.md

 # About me

-- 🔭 I’m currently working on Versant Hackathon Idea
+- 🔭 I’m currently working on building some tools for Media Ops
 - 🌱 I’m currently learning Github, and other AI applications
 - 👯 I’m looking to collaborate on AI learning.
 - 🤔 I’m looking for help with coding, in particular as it relates to media